PigStyDev/double-jump-flight/README.md

 # DoubleJumpFlight (Minecraft Bedrock Add‑on)

 🚀 Toggle flight in survival by using a feather!
-This behavior pack lets players double‑tap (via item use) to enable hover-style flight — perfect for training, clutching, or fall safety.
+This behavior pack lets players double‑tap jump to enable hover-style flight — perfect for training, clutching, or fall safety.

 ## Features
 - 🪶 Double jump to toggle flight ON/OFF